sandaya/docker-coldfusion9/BUILD_INSTRUCTIONS.md

 docker-coldfusion10
 ===================

-ColdFusion 11 as Docker image on Ubuntu 14.04.
-Run
+ColdFusion 10 as Docker image on Ubuntu 14.04.

+If you are on a VM or something and you need to download the coldfusion binary and patch files from a local file server update prepare.sh and then run it.

     ./prepare.sh

-first to download ColdFusion 10 installer and latest patches.
-Then build the Docker container:
+Once you have the CF binary and patches in the /install/build direcotry you can build the Docker container:

     docker build -t cf10 .